Hyeonjeo-dong

 Hyeonjeo-dong is a legal dong (neighborhood) of Seodaemun District, Seoul, South Korea and is governed by its administrative dong, Cheonyeon-dong's office.
 There are in the Historic Sites "Dongnimmun (Independence Gate)" and Yeongeunmunjucho (Plinths of Yeongeunmun Gate).

+Overview

+During the Joseon Dynasty, this area lay outside the Hanyang City Wall, and belonged to the Jihagye administrative district of Bansongbang.
+It was known as Mohwahyeon.

+The name Hyeonjeo-dong was officially adopted on 1 April 1914, when the Japanese Government-General of Korea reorganized the administrative districts of Gyeongseong (Seoul).